Agha-Muqarib/Aghaas-Core/README.md

 git clone https://github.com/Agha-Muqarib/Aghaas-Core.git
 ```

-Create a .txt file and place the instruction(Hexa-Decimal) code simulated on ***Venus*** (RISC-V Simulator)\
+Open  "instrFile.txt" file and place the instruction(Hexa-Decimal) code simulated on ***Venus*** (RISC-V Simulator)\
 Each instruction's hexadecimal code must be on seperate line as following.
-The following program consists of 9 instructions.
+The following is a sample program containing 9 instructions.
 ```
 00500113
 00500193